jboetticher/mrl-reverse/README.md

+**THIS IS NOW AN ARCHIVED REPOSITORY.
+PLEASE REFER TO [MRL-MONO](https://github.com/jboetticher/mrl-mono) FOR THE MOST UP TO DATE CODE!**

 # MRL Reverse

 The point of this repository is to find a proper pathway from Parachains -> Moonbeam -> Wormhole -> Destination.